-“The Duke”, whose grandfather hailed from County Antrim, relished spending six weeks in Mayo with his family and life-long friend John Ford.
+John Wayne, whose grandfather hailed from County Antrim, relished spending six weeks in Co Mayo with his family and life-long friend John Ford.

-Famously, John Wayne, played the role of the retired and haunted boxer Sean Thornton who travels to his family’s hometown of Inishfree to call his birthright and win the hand of the fiery Kate Danaher, played by Dubliner Maureen O’Hara.
-The John Ford directed technicolor movie remains one of he most popular Irish movies in America today.
+Famously, John Wayne played the role of the retired and haunted boxer Sean Thornton who travels to his family’s hometown of Innisfree and wins the hand of the fiery Mary Kate Danaher, played by Dubliner Maureen O’Hara.
+The John Ford directed technicolor movie remains one of the most popular Irish movies in America today.

-Filming commenced on June 7, 1951, with all the outdoor scenes were shots on location in Cong and John Wayne brought four of his children, who even had cameos in the movie - Michael (18) Mary Antonia "Toni" (16) Patrick (13), and Melinda (12) all play young people attending the horse races.
+Filming commenced on June 7, 1951, with all the outdoor scenes shot on location in Cong.
+For filming, John Wayne brought along four of his children, who even had cameos in the movie - Michael (18), Mary Antonia "Toni" (16), Patrick (13), and Melinda (12) all play young people attending the horse races.

-In 2013 Wayne's son and daughter, Patrick and Marisa, were honored at the second John Ford Ireland Symposium in Dublin.
-Speaking at the Savoy Theater, on O’Connell Street, Patrick (who was 73 at that time), whose godfather was John Ford, told the crowds that his father had never forgotten where he’d come from.
+In 2013, Wayne's son Patrick and daughter Marisa were honored at the second John Ford Ireland Symposium in Dublin.
+Speaking at the Savoy Theater on O’Connell Street, Patrick (who was 73 at that time), told the crowds that his father had never forgotten where he’d come from.

 John Wayne’s grandfather hailed from County Antrim and Marisa said she recalled her father reminiscing about how much he enjoyed filing “The Quiet Man” in Ireland.

 Patrick, who featured in over 40 movies throughout his own acting career, recalled his first trip to Ireland, during the filming of 'The Quiet Man' fondly.

 “The Irish people were so nice to us.”

 “They’d take us on trips to Galway Bay or to the Ring of Kerry.
 We got to see a lot of the country and it was so beautiful.”